 Many residents of Antelope Valley now commute to the Los Angeles area.
 The cost of living is lower and many enjoy living in the smaller urban areas.

 Despite drifting with the ups and downs of economic trade winds, these Landsat images display this urban growth.
 These images use near-infrared and shortwave infrared imaging to emphasize the expansion of streets and buildings.
-Roads and structures are purple, and mottled green areas are residential neighborhoods.
-Bright green circles and rectangles are farm fields, while the darker shapes on the left side of the 2018 image are solar panels.
+Urban and residential areas are in purple hues.
+Dark green circles and rectangles are farm fields, while the blocky shapes on the left side of the 2020 image are solar panels.